lorenzofox3/zora/README.md

 </body>
 <!-- some content -->
 ```

-### Use tools that load files for you in a browser (ex karma)
-Same than above but you can ask a runner to handle for you the browsers processes, the bundling/transpilation if any, etc

-TODO

 ### As part of CI (example with rollup)
 I will use [rollup](http://rollupjs.org/) for this example, but you should not have any problem with [webpack](https://webpack.github.io/) or [browserify](http://browserify.org/).
 The idea is simply to create a test file your testing browsers will be able to run.